Compost odor control

 In order to control odors, the best solution in open windrow composting is to turn the compost pile.

-Why odours from commercial composting facilities are serious health hazards?
+Why are odors from commercial composting facilities are serious health hazards?

 Bioaerosols include: